About Us

 Medical care for children, pregnant women; building hospitals and clinics

 MAF is a 501c3 non-profit.
-What makes us unique is that we have people working directly on the ground to monitor our projects and oversee the distribution of funds so that all donations go directly to schools, hospitals and humanitarian programs.
+What makes us unique is our partnership with the Avemaria Humanitarian Foundation, which has people working directly on the ground to monitor our projects and oversee the distribution of funds, supplies and services so that all donations go directly to schools, hospitals and humanitarian programs.
 All board members are volunteers.

 (480) 658-9280